-May Allah (swt) forgive me and forgive all listeners and Salafi `ulamas also, and give us hidden treasure of the holy verses, endless hidden treasures through holy verses.
+May Allah (swt) forgive me and forgive all listeners and Salafi `ulama also, and give us a hidden treasure of the holy verses, endless hidden treasures through holy verses.

 O People!
 Take your adab with the Holy Qur'an and take your adab with such people who are bringing such strange meanings full with such a power and lights to take away from your faces darkness and give to you heavenly lights!

-O my Lord, forgive me, and forgive Salafi `ulamas, Ya Rasulullah!
+O my Lord, forgive me, and forgive Salafi `ulama, Ya Rasulullah!